Unstructured-IO/unstructured/unstructured/ingest/v2/README.md

 # Creating V2 Connectors

 As compared to V1 connectors, V2 has a few more steps.
-Most notably the Index and Download steps have been separated.
-Also there is a Staging step that saves the documents in a format that is ready to
+Most notably for Source Connectors the Index and Download steps have been separated.
+And in Destination connectors, there is a Staging step that saves the documents in a format that is ready to upload.
+Ideally the actual Upload step should be doing the minimum amount of processing before uploading.